 Oxford defines a colophon as a publisher's emblem or imprint, usually appearing on the title page of a book.
 Historically it provided authorship, printing, and publishing ephemera.
 A nerdy artifact containing tehnical details for people interested in those sorts of things.

 Web technologies are complex.
 Designing and building for the fabric of the modern web requires understanding the context you are designing for, which are ever-changing.
 To build this site, I wanted to choose technologies that were simple, straightfoward, performant, and scalable.
 Here is a super-nerdy technical rundown.

 Netlify is a powerful static hosting solution, that has a fast CDN and SSL baked in.
-Deploying via Git commits is super simple and Netlify even has their own DNS service and secure form endpoints to add dynamic features to a static site.
+Deploying via Git commits via GitHub is seamless and Netlify even has their own DNS service and secure form endpoints to add dynamic features to a static site.
 I can’t recommend a hosting/deploy pipeline more.